• Skip to primary navigation

 What is it?

-My venison pot roast recipe is best made in a Dutch Oven where the meat can be first seared for extra flavor, then braised in the oven with mushrooms and onions in a flavorful liquid that thickens into the most wonderful gravy you have ever tasted!
+The best way to make my venison pot roast recipe is in a Dutch Oven where the meat can be first seared for extra flavor.
+It is then braised in the oven with mushrooms and onions in a flavorful liquid that thickens into an incredibly delicious gravy!

 Ingredients and Substitutions